Skip to main content

 • graphics

-The game's graphics feature a charming pixelation filter that enhances its anime-inspired aesthetic, though some players find the overall visual quality to be merely "alright."
-While the artwork is praised for its high quality, the lack of adjustable graphic settings is a notable drawback, and the fast-paced action can make it challenging to navigate projectiles effectively.
-Overall, the graphics contribute positively to the game's style, but they may not meet the expectations of players accustomed to more customizable options.
+The game's graphics feature a charming pixelation filter that enhances its anime-inspired aesthetic, though some players feel the lack of adjustable settings limits customization.
+While the artwork is generally praised for its quality, the fast-paced action can make it challenging to navigate due to the high projectile speed and hitbox issues.
+Overall, the visuals are engaging but may not meet the expectations of players accustomed to more refined graphics in the genre.

 • “The game's anime-inspired aesthetic and fast-paced action are engaging, and the variety of wands and sorceresses to unlock provides a sense of progression.”

-• “The artwork is so adorable and high quality, but the gameplay isn't up to the standard of survivor-likes presently.”
+• “The artwork is so adorable and high quality.”

 • “The game offers little to no settings in the graphic department.”